chriscamacho/bulletCapi/readme.md

 Once you have verified that the CAPI example works you can move onto the simple graphical example.

+alternativly if you are not bothered about playing with the console test you can just do

+    make lib/libbullet.a

+in addition to libbullet.a you will need capi.o (compiled from capi.cpp)

 ### gluTest
 This is a horror, no truly, its NOT an example of how you should produce graphics.
 That said its a minimum amount of code that can show some